baby-loris/bla/REFERENCE.md

 ### constructor(basePath, [options])
 Creates a new instance of client API. `basePath` is used to build the path for AJAX requests to the server.
 For example, if you define `/api` as a `basePath` then all request will be sent to `https://<your host>/api/<method name>`.

-Also you can specify an extra options:
+Also you can specify extra options:

 | Name               | Type    | Description                                                                             |
 | ------------------ | ------- | --------------------------------------------------------------------------------------- |